coders-school/templates/module2/05-variadic-templates.md

 Unpacking group parameters uses new syntax of elipsis operator - `...`
 <!-- .element: class="fragment fade-in" -->

-In case of function arguments it unpacks them in the order given in template function call.
+In the case of function arguments, it unpacks them in the order given in the template function call.
 <!-- .element: class="fragment fade-in" -->

 ___